 - Detect and prevent fraud on our Service.

-Privado conducts fraud detection on potentially fraudulent and illegal uses of the Service; this fraud detection process is conducted during a period of 96 hours.
+Privado conducts fraud detection on potentially fraudulent and illegal uses of the Service.
 For this purpose, Privado processes information on the basis of a legitimate interest for preventing fraud.

 - Customer Support.